cs4560-utah-sp24/test/tests/chapter3-exercise-centered-text-tests.md

     >>> _ = wbemocks.ssl.patch().start()
     >>> _ = wbemocks.patch_canvas()
     >>> import browser

+The headers mentioned in the exercise description are centered due to CSS, which is the subject of chapter 6.
+In this exercise, we will just treat `h1 class="title"` as a special centering tag.
+Among other things, both the open and close tags should flush lines, because it doesn't make sense to have a line where half the line is centered and the other half isn't.

+Let's define some testing shortcuts:

+    >>> browser.WIDTH
+    800
     >>> def test_layout(text):
     ...   dl = browser.Layout(browser.lex(text)).display_list
     ...   return wbemocks.normalize_display_list(dl)

-The headers mentioned in the exercise description are centered due to CSS, which is the subject of chapter 6.
-For now we will just center text inside any `h1 class="title"` tag.

-    >>> browser.WIDTH = 800
+Centering a line of text works:

     >>> test_layout('<h1 class="title">center me</h1>') #doctest: +NORMALIZE_WHITESPACE
     [(328.0, 21.0, 'center', Font size=16 weight=normal slant=roman style=None),
      (440.0, 21.0, 'me', Font size=16 weight=normal slant=roman style=None)]